In Elm, strings are represented with double quotes:

 isValid.
 If it returned

-True, the character was kept, otherwise discarded.
+True, the character was kept, otherwise it was discarded.

 filter is a higher-order function because it takes another function as an argument.
 The String module provides many more higher-order functions like this such as